How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 | 5 | Wait for the result summary to appear | Summary shows: X records imported, Y records failed |

-| 6 | If Y > 0, download the Error Report | Report shows exactly which rows failed and the error reason per row |
+| 6 | If Y > 0, download the Error Report | The report shows exactly which rows failed and the error reason for each row |

 | 7 | Verify student count in class list matches import file | Check 3β4 records individually: name, DOB, category |